Arnold L. Punaro: Business

 Punaro served as a Senior Vice President and then Executive Vice President at Science Applications International Corporation (SAIC) from 1997 to May 2010, at that time a 10 billion dollar defense and aerospace company.
 He served as a Sector Manager, Deputy President of the Federal Business Segment and led SAIC's Corporate Business Development Organization.
 He was the Senior Corporate Official responsible for SAIC's government affairs, worldwide communications and support operations, as well as General Manager of their Washington Operations and Supervisor of SAIC's Corporate Small and Disadvantaged Business Office.
 Punaro was part of the team that took SAIC public in October 2006.
 Punaro was recognized for his leadership and accomplishments at SAIC with the Founder’s Award and two special CEO awards.
 He also served an eight-year tenure as a member of the Board of Directors for Sourcefire, a cyber-security company that he helped take public.
 Sourcefire was sold to Cisco Systems for 2.7 billion dollars in 2013.

 Punaro retired from SAIC in 2010 to start his own consulting business, The Punaro Group (TPG), a Washington-based firm that specializes in federal budget and market analysis, business strategy and capture, acquisition due diligence, government relations, communications, sensitive operations, business risk analysis and compliance, and crisis management.
 In 2013 Punaro and his oldest son formed IronArch Technology, a firm providing next generation IT and business transformation solutions as well as consulting and advisory services.
 The Washington Business Journal named IronArch “One of the Best Places to Work” in 2016.
 In 2014 Punaro was named to Wash100, the premier group of leaders who create value and execute strategic vision at the intersection of the public and private sector.

 Media

-Punaro has appeared many times as a defense policy expert on numerous radio and television shows, such as Hardball, CNN, C-SPAN, NPR, Major Network News, and Federal News Radio.
+Punaro has appeared frequently as a defense policy expert on radio and television programs, including Hardball, Bloomberg's Balance of Power, CNN, C-SPAN, NPR, Major Network News, Fox Business, and Federal News Radio.
+His commentary has also appeared in leading print outlets, such as The Wall Street Journal, where his opinion piece titled "America Repeated Vietnam's Mistakes in Afghanistan" appeared in 2021.
 He is quoted in print media and is the subject of articles discussing defense.

-Punaro is the author of the book, On War and Politics: The Battlefield Inside Washington's Beltway, that was published by the Naval Institute Press in October 2016.
+Punaro is the author of the three books: On War and Politics: The Battlefield Inside Washington's Beltway, that was published by the Naval Institute Press in October 2016; The Ever-Shrinking Fighting Force (2021); and IF CONFIRMED: An Insider's View of the National Security Confirmation Process (2024).